Statistical Models for Repeated Categorical Ratings: The R Package rater: Marginalisation and Rao--Blackwellization

-The motivation for marginalisation in \proglang{Stan} is to enable estimation of $\mu = \E(f(X, Y))$ without having to sample from $(X, Y)$ if either $X$ or $Y$ is discrete.
-Suppose that $Y$ is discrete and $X$ continuous.
-To compute a Monte Carlo estimate of $\E(f(X, Y))$ using \proglang{Stan} we carry out four steps.
+The motivation for marginalisation in Stan is to enable estimation of \(\mu = \mathbb{E}(f(X, Y))\) without having to sample from \((X, Y)\) if either \(X\) or \(Y\) is discrete.
+Suppose that \(Y\) is discrete and \(X\) continuous.
+To compute a Monte Carlo estimate of \(\mathbb{E}(f(X, Y))\) using Stan we carry out four steps.

-First, marginalise out $Y$ from $p_{X, Y}(x, y)$ to give $p_{X}(x)$.
-(See \autoref{eqn:marginalise} in \autoref{sec:dawid-skene} for how this is done in the Dawid--Skene model.)
-This marginal distribution, which only contains continuous parameters, should then be implemented as a \proglang{Stan} model.

-Second, using \proglang{Stan} as usual, sample from the distribution of the continuous parameters $X$ to give Monte Carlo samples $\{x_i\}$.

-Given only the samples from the distribution of $X$, we can estimate $\E(f(X, Y))$ using the Rao--Blackwellized estimator described in the previous section.
-Doing so requires us to evaluate $h(X) = \E(f(X, Y) \mid X)$ for all functions $f(\cdot)$ in which we may be interested; this is the third step of the process.
+First, marginalise out \(Y\) from \(p_{X, Y}(x, y)\) to give \(p_{X}(x)\).
+(See Equation \eqref{eq:eqnmarginalise} in \hyperlink{sec:dawid-skene}{Section 4.1} for how this is done in the Dawid--Skene model.)
+This marginal distribution, which only contains continuous parameters, should then be implemented as a Stan model.
+Second, using Stan as usual, sample from the distribution of the continuous parameters \(X\) to give Monte Carlo samples \(\{x_i\}\).
+Given only the samples from the distribution of \(X\), we can estimate \(\mathbb{E}(f(X, Y))\) using the Rao--Blackwellized estimator described in the previous section.
+Doing so requires us to evaluate \(h(X) = \mathbb{E}(f(X, Y) \mid X)\) for all functions \(f(\cdot)\) in which we may be interested; this is the third step of the process.
+Finally, as the fourth step, we can evaluate \(h(x)\) for each of the Monte Carlo draws \(x_i\) and estimate \(\mathbb{E}(f(X, Y))\) by